ITMO-NSS-team/FEDOT.Miscellaneous/real_cases/oil-chemistry.md

 ## Prediction of the stability of residual fuels for sedimentation during storage in tanks

 At the facilities for storage of oil products are often in the production process there is a mix of various types of petroleum products.
 However, if the mixed oil products are incompatible, then there are qualitative losses, namely, the active form of the total sediment.
-The result of incompatibility-
+The result of incompatibility:
 * Deterioration of the quality of petroleum products;
 * Promotes wear and clogging of technological systems;
 * An increase in the intensity of accumulation of "dead" residue on the tanks, which leads to a decrease in the useful volume of the tanks;